 The IP address allocation necessary for user-IP connectivity MCData transport service is independent to the IP address allocation of the individual data hosts attached with the MCData client supporting IP connectivity capabilities.
 The required IP address pools for the user-IP connectivity MCData service are managed by the IP connectivity MCData transport service.

-Editor's note: The impact of IP connectivity services on interworking is FFS.
+NOTE: IP connectivity service on interworking is not covered in the current specification.

 5.12 MBMS user service architecture requirements